brianquach/five-card-poker-api/README.md

 5. Once a player has submitted their move, the game should respond with a list of cards that will consist of their final hand.
 6. After both players have made their move, the game will email both players with the game result and with each players' respective hands.

+**Notes:** A player will be sent a reminder email every hour when it is their turn to make a move.

 ## Endpoints

 - **create_user**